BAkinmarin/bible-quiz-game/README.md

 > Unable to get Next Question Function to work properly.

-> Unable to get user selected to turn green / red relative to answer prior to window alert.
+> Unable to get user selection to turn green / red relative to answer prior to window alert. **Fixed**

+> Unable to get High Scores to save in local storage.

 <a name="deployment"></a>
 ## Deployment